vsoch/authorSynth/README.md

 # authorSynth
-authorSynth is a tool to query neuroSynth and pubmed to associate authors with brain maps (in dev) The first workflow works with Pubmed and the NeuroSynth database to create the maps, and the second workflow uses NeuroSynth to define a subset of functional behaviorally-relevant brain images, reduce these images to a 2D space, calculate match scores of the author brain maps to these images, and then display
+authorSynth is a tool to query neuroSynth and pubmed to associate authors with brain maps (in dev) The first workflow works with Pubmed and the NeuroSynth database to create the maps, and the second workflow uses NeuroSynth to define a subset of functional behaviorally-relevant brain images, reduce these images to a 2D space, calculate match scores of the author brain maps to these images, and then display.
+We are currently working on the network, and a demo of the mapping of authors to functional maps is available in the R Markdown file in the "app" folder.

 ## Creation of Author Brain Maps